 In today’s rapidly changing marketplace, strengthening sales and capturing new opportunities require more than determination and stamina.
 It requires capital.
 Cash reserves are a precious commodity when starting or expanding customer engagement because upfront expenses outpace how quickly you can collect new revenues early in the relationship.

 One of the largest of these upfront expenses is for equipment and technology.
 From office technology to machine tools and delivery trucks to earthmoving assets, the equipment and technology you depend on to help produce new revenues can require a strong early financial investment.

-How can a business owner develop a long-term plan to gear up for opportunity and scale their business with confidence, especially in times like these?
+How can a business owner develop a long-term plan to gear up for opportunity and scale their business with confidence?

 When you examine your history with equipment and technology finance, you may find that you haven’t included it as a proactive and central tool for acting on your business strategies.
 But it can be.

 For businesses with revenue-producing equipment and technology connected to a contract.

 If you deploy equipment and technology that directly impacts how much product you can produce, your ability to grow is directly proportional to how much equipment and technology you can have working for you.
 And how much profit you make on that production depends on keeping equipment and technology costs affordable and predictable.
 There is no better way to preserve cash, manage a predictable cash flow stream, and align your commitment to an asset with your use of it than by deploying an effective equipment and technology-finance strategy.
 Once you understand how you will use the equipment and technology and for how long, equipment and technology financing can help you easily budget for new production volume while reducing the short-term pains of starting a new customer contract.
 And taking this strategic approach can also help you reduce costs throughout the lifecycle of asset use.